 There is a claim that there is a resemblance of Polonnaruwa in Sri Lanka for the mounted chedi.

 Also, do stop at the small Shiva temple, Wat Sri Sawai.
-A mini temple with corn shaped prangs in the Lopburi style is probably a temple converted from Hinduism to Buddhism.
+A mini temple with corn shaped prangs in the Lopburi style is probably converted from Hinduism to Buddhism.
 Probably the oldest structure in the area with a heavy laterite wall surrounding it.

-The partly hidden Buddha at Wat Sri Chum is a most to see.
+The partially hidden Buddha at Wat Sri Chum is a most to see.
 It is a bit outside the Sukhothai area.
 The name Phra Achana means the “Buddha who is not frightened.”
-Legend has it that a contingent of the Burmese Army while invading Sukhothai, fled upon seeing the statue.
+Legend has it that a contingent of the Burmese Army, while invading Sukhothai, fled upon seeing the statue.
 Some stories say that it was the words of the Ayutthaya king Naresuan that fooled the Burmese soldiers into believing that the Buddha spoke.
 The fingers of this Buddha is draped over the right knee.
 Thai people come here to press gold leaf on their fingers.

-If you have the chance visit the ruins of the sister Kingdom of Sri Satchanalai and the kilns of Sangkhalok.
+If you have the chance, visit the ruins of the sister Kingdom of Sri Satchanalai and the kilns of Sangkhalok.
 The green, greyish celadon art with fish motifs with a long and mysterious history of how the kilns seem suddenly abandoned.
 Another place that is worth a visit is Phitsanulok.
 This city arguably has the most beautiful Buddha in Thailand.
 The Phra Buddha Chinnarat.
-It is also a city with laidback market life and nice restaurants on and by the Nan river.
+It is also a city with laidback market life and wonderful restaurants on and by the Nan river.

 According to a popular version of the legend of Phra Ruang, he was a Thai chief from Lopburi.
 He became a legendary ruler.
 The legend says he had magical powers.
 He could turn fish bones into living fish!